abinit/abinit/doc/tutorial/compilation.md

 we strongly recommended to read this [introduction](https://www.codecoffee.com/software-installation-configure-make-install/) before proceeding with the next steps.

+!!! important

+    Unfortunately, in this tutorial we cannot cover all possible cases.
+    The aim is to teach you how to compile code from source but we cannot guarantee that these recipes will work out of the box on every possible machine.
+    Fortunately, the internet provides lots of resources and google is your best friend!

 <!--
 A list of useful commands and options is also available